eoas-ubc/eoas_hpc_edu/Readme.md

 # EOAS python tutorials

-This repo contains a jupyter-book along with the docker-compose.yml and Dockerfiles needed to build and bring up 5 containers to view the book and run the example notebooks.
+This repo contains a jupyter-book along with the docker-compose.yml and Dockerfiles needed to build and bring up 5 containers (a webserver, a notebook server, a dask schedular and two dask works) to view the book and run the example notebooks.
+The labs rendered into a jupyter-book can be viewed [here](https://phaustin.github.io/eoas_python/00_intro.html)

 # To run the examples